Squishy6094/character-select-coop/API-Docs.md

 Provide a function you'd like to hook as an argument.

 ## _G.charSelect.hook_render_in_menu()
-A function that allows you to hook a function to render HUD elements behind transitions.
+A function that allows you to hook a function to render HUD elements behind transitions and the options menu.

 Provide a function you'd like to hook as an argument.